Shloer Chase Preview, Tips, Runners & Trends (November Meeting)

 Shloer Chase Trend Analysis

-✅ The trend factor which had produced 8+ winners and shows the best LSP, an LSP of +12.81 is when runners last place was 1 start ago.
+✅ The trend factor, which has produced 9+ winners and shows the best LSP, an LSP of +11.81, is when the runner's last place was 1 start ago.

-❌ The worst performing factor that has failed to produce a single winner is when runners had 0 career places at the track, when backing these the trend shows a record of 0-18.
+❌ The worst performing factor that has failed to produce a single winner is when runners were 3rd in the betting market, when backing these, the trend shows a record of 0-19.

-The course which has produced the most winners of the Shloer Chase is Cheltenham, there has been a total number of 5 winners of this race who ran at Cheltenham last time out.
-The next best course which has produced the second most winners is Sandown, there has been a total number of 4 winners of this race who ran at Sandown last time out.
+The course which has produced the most winners of the Shloer Chase is Cheltenham; there have been a total of 5 winners of this race who ran at Cheltenham last time out.
+The next best courses, which have produced the second most winners, are Aintree and Sandown; there have been a total of 4 winners from each of those courses.

-The race is open to both sexes with the Male runners having produced a total of 15 winners from a total of 83 runners whilst the Female runners have produced 1 winner from a total of 2 runners.
+The race is open to both sexes, with male runners having produced a total of 16 winners from a total of 89 runners, while female runners have produced 1 winner from a total of 2 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Shloer Chase: